AlonsoMtzAbascal/statarb-pairs-trading/README.md

 ## Out-of-sample selection (walk-forward)

 The deadliest bias in a pairs backtest is choosing the pair on the same data used to score it.
-Here selection is made **out of sample**: on each roll, pairs are chosen using only a past 504-day formation window, then traded — untouched — over the following 126-day window.
+Here selection is made **out of sample**.
+On each roll, pairs are chosen using only a past 504-day formation window, then traded, untouched, over the following 126-day window.
 Concatenating those untouched windows gives an honest track record.